kwkou/815/includes/tshootguide.md

 <h2><a id="PlatformServices"></a>Troubleshooting Azure Services</h2>

-Many of the Azure services such as Azure SQL Database, Azure Active Directory, and Azure storage have troubleshooting advice that is specific to their use, regardless whether the application is executing on Azure, what programming language or libraries it was built
+Many of the Azure services such as Azure SQL数据库, Azure Active Directory, and Azure storage have troubleshooting advice that is specific to their use, regardless whether the application is executing on Azure, what programming language or libraries it was built